 What is a Forensic Document Examiner?

-Forensic Document Examiners conduct examinations on handwriting, typewriting, fonts, photocopies, facsimiles, printing processes, mechanical devices, paper and ink.
+Forensic Document Examiners conduct examinations on handwriting, typewriting, electronic fonts, photocopies, facsimiles, printing processes, mechanical devices, paper and ink.

-From these examinations, conclusions may be made regarding whether or not the signatures or writing are genuine or non-genuine (forgeries/simulations); possibly identify or eliminate a writer or machine (typewriter, inkjet, laser, facsimile, photocopier, checkwriter); detect alterations, erasures, obliterations, page substitutions or additions; develop and decipher indented writing; identify counterfeits; conduct physical match examinations; analyze and compare mechanical devices (notary seals/stamps); analysis for infra-red reflectance, luminescence or ultra-violet examinations on paper and inks.
+From these examinations, conclusions may be made regarding whether or not the signatures or writing are genuine or non-genuine (forgeries/simulations); possibly identify or eliminate a writer or machine (printer, typewriter, inkjet, laser, facsimile, photocopier, checkwriter); detect alterations, erasures, obliterations, page substitutions or additions; develop and decipher indented writing; identify counterfeits; conduct physical match examinations; analyze and compare mechanical devices (notary seals/stamps); analysis for infra-red reflectance, luminescence or ultra-violet examinations on paper and inks.

 Demonstrative charts and expert testimony may be required as a result of the conclusions from the analysis.